w3f/polkadot-wiki/docs/general/polkadot-uc.md

 assigned by the a broker system parachain to the application now owning the NFTs, which must be consumed to allocate computation on a Polkadot core.
 The broker parachain records the price and the assignment, and the Coretime can always be purchased next month for the same assignment (i.e. same application) with a capped price change.
-This rent control allows applications to have certainty and predictability about Coretime prices.
+This rent control allows long-running applications to have certainty and predictability about Coretime costs (not possible with lease auctions).
 The process of assigning Coretime is irreversible.

 In general, bulk Coretime NFTs can be: